telerik/blazor-docs/deployment/ci-cd-build-server.md

 * Obtaining credentials - see the points above for either using your own credentials, or using a shared package source.

-* Telerik feed not being found - the most common reason for a problem is that the path to the `nuget.config` file is wrong (it should, by default, be at the root level).
+* Telerik feed not being found - the most common reason for a problem is that the path to the `NuGet.Config` file is wrong (it should, by default, be at the root level).

 * An `index.json not found` error can occur from many root causes.
 If you have successfully authenticated, this error usually means that the feed wasn't able to be searched or connected to.
 A common reason is an incorrect feed URL, such as including a trailing slash - Correct: `https://nuget.telerik.com/v3/index.json` and Incorrect: `https://nuget.telerik.com/v3/index.json/`.